JUDICIAL ADVISORY COMMITTEES - Guidelines for Judicial Advisory Committee Members

 - 1 nominee of the provincial Attorney General, or territorial Minister of Justice.

-- 3 nominees of the federal Minister of Justice representing the general public.
+- 3 nominees of the Government representing the ‘general public’;

 - 1 ex officio non-voting member: Commissioner for Federal Judicial Affairs or Executive Director, Judicial Appointments.

 Lawyer members of the Committees cannot themselves be candidates for judicial appointment for one year following the end of their term of office on the Committee.

 Committee members serve a two (2) year term, with the possibility of renewal.
 Terms of JAC members may be extended for up to one year if not replaced on expiry.

 The Executive Director is the conduit for all communications between the Committee and the candidates.
 Except during candidate interviews, Committee members must address any inquiries to candidates through the Executive Director.
 Committee members must not discuss with a candidate formally or otherwise, by whatever means, that person’s candidacy.
 Candidates wishing to communicate additional information to a Committee must do so through the Executive Director.

 Committee meetings are to be conducted in person.
 Conference calls are used only on an exceptional basis, such as for completing an assessment, which could not be finalized during a regular Committee meeting, or for assessing one or a few candidates only where it is not practical to insist on an in person meeting of all Committee members.

 The use of a conference call in place of an in person Committee meeting is subject to the approval of the Executive Director, Judicial Appointments.

 Arrangements for conference calls are made by the Committee Chair or the Executive Director, Judicial Appointments.